willchertoff/willchertoff/pages/hcpd/index.md

 ### Font-End

-The front end application spec required: the application to be embeded on any site, stand alone on it's own and be able to access different lists of physicians.
+The front end application spec required: the application to be embedded on any site, stand alone on its own and be able to access different lists of physicians.

-The physicians list was to be able to be filtered by a variety of filters, all customized by the client.
+The physician's list was to be able to be filtered by a variety of filters, all customized by the client.
 For this, I knew that I had to include the site customization options inside the API above.
 The front-end app would then load them in upon startup.

-My first challenge was to integrate asynchronus API calls with the Redux framework.
-To anyone familiar with Redux, this was my reducer allowing me to make an API call to recieve the list of physicians for a given site:
+My first challenge was to integrate asynchronous API calls with the Redux framework.
+To anyone familiar with Redux, this was my reducer allowing me to make an API call to receive the list of physicians for a given site:

 ```javascript
 export default function doctors(state = initialState, action) {